openfaas/faas/CONTRIBUTING.md

     More information, a use-case, or context may be required for the change to be accepted.

+* What if I am a GitHub Sponsor?

+    If you [sponsor OpenFaaS on GitHub](https://github.com/sponsors/openfaas), then you will show up as a Sponsor on your issues and PRs which is one way to show your support for the community and project.
+Whilst the entry-level sponsorship is only 25 USD / mo, you will benefit from access to regular updates on project development via the [Treasure Trove portal](https://faasd.exit.openfaas.pro/function/trove/).
+Your company can also take up a GitHub Sponsorship using their GitHub organisation's existing billing relationship.

 * What if I need more than that?

-    If you're a company using any of these projects, you can get the following through a support agreement with OpenFaaS Ltd so that the time can be paid for to help your business.
+    If you're a company using any of these projects, you can get the following through a [support agreement with OpenFaaS Ltd](https://openfaas.com/support/) so that the time can be paid for to help your business.

     A support agreement can be tailored to your needs, you may benefit from support, if you need any of the following:

-    * responses within N hours/days on issues/PRs
+    * priority responses to issues/PRs
     * feature prioritisation
-    * urgent help
+    * emergency help via Zoom
     * 1:1 consultations
-    * or any other level of professional services

 #### I need to add a dependency

-The concept of `vendoring` is used in projects written in Go.
+All projects use [Go modules](https://github.com/golang/go/wiki/Modules) and vendoring.
+The concept of `vendoring` is still broadly used in projects written in Go.
 This means that a copy of the source-code of dependencies is stored within each repository in the `vendor` folder.
 It allows for a repeatable build and isolates change.

-The chosen tool for vendoring code in the project is [dep](https://github.com/golang/dep).

-> Note: despite the availability of [Go modules](https://github.com/golang/go/wiki/Modules) in Go 1.11, they are not being used in the project at this time.
-If and when the decision is made to move, a complete overhaul of all repositories will need to be made in a coordinated fashion including: CI, releases, unit-, integration- and e2e-tests.
-This is not a trivial amount of effort.

-**An update on Go modules*

-A limited effort is being made by the maintainers to move some projects to Go Modules and Go 1.13.
-This approach will retain the use of the vendor folder, which is a valid strategy for adopting Go modules and is [documented in the Go wiki](https://github.com/golang/go/wiki/Modules).
-There are different trade-offs between using a vendor folder and not.
-If you do not understand these trade-offs well, you may explore the topic at your own leisure.
-We are not inviting the broader community to submit PRs to convert additional projects at this time.

 ### How are releases made?